TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 a) Annual Audit

 The Department shall have an audit of the MEG units conducted by a certified public accounting firm selected pursuant to this Section.
-The audits shall be submitted to the Department by December 31 for the fiscal period having ended June 30 of that year.
+The audits shall be submitted to the Department by December 31 for the fiscal period having ended June 30 of the previous year.

 b) Selection of Auditor